Bhanu-vishw/FinancialModels/Live Stock Trading-Analytics/README.md

 # 📈 Algorithmic Trading System

-An end-to-end **algorithmic trading platform** built in Python with live trading, backtesting, and analytics.
+An end-to-end **algorithmic trading platform** built in Python with live trading, backtesting, and analytics.  (version4 of version14)

+Description below is for the final version.

 ---